Cedar vs. Pressure-Treated Pergolas: Comparing Pergola Cedar vs. Pressure-Treated Wood

 Southern Yellow Pine Timber Frame Pergola Kit

 For our Timber Frame pergolas, we use #1 or better grade Southern Yellow Pine that is kiln dried after pressure treatment.
 The lumber is cut smooth and treated to a ground contact level.
 Since it is kiln dried after treatment, our Southern Yellow Pine is a light brown color and an excellent choice if your plans call for painting.
 Pressure-treated pine can withstand severe weather and is very rot and insect resistant.
-Southern Pine is the most economical wood choice option for our Timber Frame pergolas.
+Southern Pine is the most economical wood choice option for our Peak Timber Frame pergolas.